-The Cloud Control Panel lets you attach descriptive tags to your Cloud Servers and other assets.
+In the Cloud Control Panel, you can attach descriptive tags to your cloud servers and other resources.
 Tags help you organize your infrastructure as it grows.
-You can use them to quickly find specific assets using several different filtering mechanisms.
+You can use them to quickly find specific resources by using several different filtering mechanisms.

-Check the boxes next to tags in the filter on the left side of the server’s list to find those instances.
+To find tagged instances, select the check boxes next to the tags in the Tag on the left side of the server’s list.

-A couple of simple tags will help you identify a server’s purpose at a glance.
-You can also easily filter a huge lists of servers with several tags to distinguish one server type from another.
-Here are a few ideas for creating tags that can help you organize your cloud infrastructure.
+A few simple tags can help you identify a server’s purpose at a glance.
+You can also easily filter a long list of servers with several tags to distinguish one server type from another.
+Following are some tips for creating tags that can help you organize your cloud infrastructure.

-In a more complex environment you might have primary and backup systems or master and slave database or DNS servers.
-Having servers labeled according to their role in the environment can help when planning maintenance.
+In a more complex environment, you might have primary and backup systems, master and slave databases, or DNS servers.
+Tagging servers according to their role in the environment can help when you plan maintenance.

 Tags can let you quickly see which servers are running Linux or Windows, or what Linux distributions are being used on each server (like Ubuntu or CentOS).

-These are some basic ideas for organizing servers with tags.
-But since tags are completely flexible, this is definitely not a comprehensive list.
-For example, you could use tags to divvy up responsibilities among a team, to label servers that only have internal network interfaces active, and to keep track of any other qualities that distinguish your servers from one another.
+These are some basic ideas for organizing servers with tags, but because tags are completely flexible, this is definitely not a comprehensive list.
+For example, you could also use tags to divide responsibilities among team members, to label servers that have only internal network interfaces active, and to track any other qualities that distinguish your servers from one another.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License